JeffJenness/Mapped_Chart_Quadrats_VBA_Code/README.md

 # Mapped_Chart_Quadrats_VBA_Code
 This repository contains VBA and ArcObjects code used to analyze plant distributions in digitized quadrats near Flagstaff Arizona, over the years 2002 - 2024.
+This code was used to produce the data presented in the Data Paper "Cover and density of southwestern ponderosa pine understory plants in permanent chart quadrats (2002-2024)" (Moore et al. 2025).

-This code was used to produce the data presented in the Data Paper "Cover and density of southwestern ponderosa pine understory plants in permanent chart quadrats (2002-2024)" (Moore et al. In Review).
+There are 264 VBA functions used in this project, distributed over 13 modules and comprising 25,655 lines of code.
+The primary analytical master function is "RunAsBatch" in the module "H_WB_Analysis".
+This function runs several other functions that do the various steps of the analysis.
+In particular:

 There are 262 VBA functions used in this project, distributed over 13 modules and comprising 25,566 lines of code.
 The primary analytical master function is "RunAsBatch" in the module "H_WB_Analysis".
 This function runs several other functions that do the various steps of the analysis.
 In particular:
   1) The function "OrganizeData" in module "H_WB_Analysis" assembles all original datasets into a single workspace with a common naming convention, and adds verbatim fields to keep track of edits made to data.